-SFAS No. 167 amends FASB Interpretation No. 46(R) "Consolidation of Variable Interest Entities regarding certain guidance for determining whether an entity is a variable interest entity and modifies the methods allowed for determining the primary beneficiary of a variable interest entity.
-The amendments include: (1) the elimination of the exemption for qualifying special purpose entities, (2) a new approach for determining who should consolidate a variable-interest entity, and (3) changes to when it is necessary to reassess who should consolidate a variable-interest entity.
-SFAS No. 167 is effective for the first annual reporting period beginning after November 15, 2009, with earlier adoption prohibited.
-The Company adopted SFAS No. 167 on January 1, 2010 which did not have a material impact on the Company's consolidated financial statements.
+The Financial Accounting Standards Board ("FASB") has issued changes to the accounting for variable interest entities.
+The changes provide guidance for determining whether an entity is a variable interest entity and modifies the methods allowed for determining the primary beneficiary of a variable interest entity.
+The changes include: (1) the elimination of the exemption for qualifying special purpose entities, (2) a new approach for determining who should consolidate a variable-interest entity, and (3) changes to when it is necessary to reassess who should consolidate a variable-interest entity.
+The changes are effective for the first annual reporting period beginning after November 15, 2009, with earlier adoption prohibited.
+The Company adopted the changes on January 1, 2010 which did not have a material impact on the Company's consolidated financial statements.